eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

   mood.
 I know at least two people who reported it made them feel more depressed.
 - **Alcohol:** this is a known bad interaction with Bupropion since it further lowers the seizure threshold.
-I just avoided drnking.
+I just avoided drinking.

 # See Also